omarbelkady/ReactJS/README.md

 - Variables which aren't primitives are passed by reference aka Arrays, Objects and Functions

-### BEM Concept for CSS in React

-Block:

-- top level component aka a block is considered the parent

-Element:

-- Regarded as the child elements and are named by tacking two undersquares after the name

-Modifiers:

-- Manipulators of the block for theme or style of that particular component...naming: add two hyphens to the name of the block

 ## Mistakes Commonly Made And How To Fix?